Eumseong County: Population

-Climate

-Eumseong has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.

 Samseong

 Samseong is located in the northwest of Eumseong County, just east of the Jungbu Expressway.

 The township's bus terminal has connections to Dong Seoul station that take about 1.5 hours as well as connections to other provincial cities and towns.

 Samseong has a middle school, an elementary school and several private academies or hagwons.
 The township is arranged principally around one street, which comprises a covered market, CU, 7 Eleven, Paris Baguette, and many Korean restaurants and hofs.

 There are rice paddies between the various factories.
 In addition there are two sizeable lakes and a mountain named Mai San which is excellent for hiking.

 Known for spotting wildlife, Samseong was formerly a prime location for encountering species now thought to be endangered.